-- Lenny movie (1974) review: Director Bob Fosse and screenwriter/playwright Julian Barry’s unfocused, haphazard biopic about the polemical stand-up comedian Lenny Bruce is further impaired by the casting of edgy and neurotic but painfully unfunny Dustin Hoffman in the title role.
-On the plus side, Valerie Perrine is exceptional as Bruce’s troubled wife, stripper Honey Harlow.
+- Lenny movie (1974) review: Bob Fosse and Julian Barry’s haphazard biopic about polemical stand-up comedian Lenny Bruce is further impaired by the casting of an edgy but painfully unfunny Dustin Hoffman in the title role.
+On the plus side, Valerie Perrine is exceptional as Bruce’s troubled wife.

 Shot in gritty, cinéma vérité-style black and white by Dirty Harry and Play Misty for Me cinematographer Bruce Surtees, Bob Fosse’s 1974 Lenny movie biopic has two major assets: The ever-relevant free speech issues it raises and the riveting presence of Cannes Film Festival winner and Academy Award/BAFTA Best Actress nominee Valerie Perrine (in what amounts to a supporting role).

 The film itself, however, is only sporadically provocative or absorbing.
 In fact, considering the talent involved and the fertile material at hand, Lenny turns out to be a major artistic letdown.